NoisyWinds/laravel-smartmd/README.md

 <a href="https://packagist.org/packages/noisywinds/laravel-smartmd"><img src="https://img.shields.io/packagist/v/NoisyWinds/laravel-smartmd.svg" alt="packagist"></img></a>
 </p>

-a simple markdown editor compatible most markdown parse,like Mathematical formula、flowchart、upload image... this program is a plugin for laravel 5.4 upper.more feature develop now...
+A simple markdown editor compatible most markdown parse,You can choose any parse methods on server or client,like Mathematical formula、flowchart、upload image... this program is a plugin for laravel 5.4 and php 7.1 upper.more feature develop now...

 ##  Screenshots
 editor demo: [Demo](https://xiaoqingxin.site/editor/write)